 Links and references

-Please do not include in your post any links or references to auction sites, specific auctions, or to commercial sites.
-Links include but are not limited to text, images and icons.
-References include but are not limited to full or partial auction site names, and complete and some partial URLs.
-For example, if you have a site at www.sellawatch.com, you may watermark images using your name, but not sellawatch, a logo stating “sellawatch”, sellawatch.com or any other more complete version of the URL.
-You may also not use photos containing materials or props that show the link or URL to a commercial site.
+Please do not include in your post any external links or references to auction sites, specific auctions, or to commercial websites.
+“Links” include, but are not limited to, text, images and icons.
+“References” include, but are not limited to, full or partial auction site names, and complete and partial URLs.
+For example, if you have a commercial watch website at www.sellawatch.com, you may not watermark images as sellawatch, nor use a logo of “sellawatch”, nor “sellawatch.com” nor any other variation of your URL.
+You also may not use photos containing materials or props that show the link or URL to a commercial website.
 Do not say “currently available on [auction site name].”
-You may not use TZ sales boards to directly or indirectly refer or direct people to an auction posted elsewhere.
-You may post links to image hosting sites and to personal web pages where images of the item in your ad are hosted, so long as the sites/pages linked to only host images and do not offer watches for sale.
+You may not use the Sales Corner or TZ Showcase to directly or indirectly direct people to an auction posted elsewhere.
+You may use external links to image hosting websites and to personal web pages, so long as the external links are not to websites that offer watches for sale.

 Want to Buy (WTB)